Is midwifery care covered by insurance?

 How early in my pregnancy do you want to see me?

-We are happy to interview with you even before you conceive.
-If desired we can discuss options of preparing your body for pregnancy.
+We are happy to chat with you even before you conceive.
+If desired, we can discuss options of preparing your body for pregnancy.
 While most of our clients begin their care once we are able to hear the baby’s heartbeat (around 10-12 weeks), we are happy to start your care whenever you wish.
 If you are at risk for miscarriage (have abnormal cycles, history of infertility or miscarriage, just got off hormonal birth control, etc), we like to see you right away to work with you preventatively if desired.